Fireworks Site Layout & General Advice

 How to layout and plan your fireworks display.

-Before going into specific sections for each type of firework we’ll run over some more general considerations for setting up your display safely including where your fireworks should be situated in relation to your audience.
+Before going into specific sections for each type of firework I’ll run over some more general considerations for setting up your display safely including where your fireworks should be situated in relation to your audience.

 Table of contents: